 Creating a progression export

-Step 2: Filter for specific data—the filters are dynamic depending on the type of export you selected.
+Filter for specific data: the filters are dynamic depending on the type of export you selected.

 Groups (e.g. Netherlands market and New employees)

-Contract start date (e.g. Employees who started after January 2022)
+Contract start date from (e.g. Employees who started from January 2022)

 Active users checkbox (excludes pending and suspended users)